EVERYTHING YOU WANT TO KNOW ABOUT BUILDING AND LIVING IN THE RACHEL CARSON ECOVILLAGE . . . almost

 Who will build the project?

-Selection of the general contractor is an important decision that will be made once we have an initial (schematic) design.
 In high-performance design, the contractor is an essential part of the planning team.
-The firm will be selected on the basis of the quality and cost-effectiveness of their past projects, recommendations from clients, their capabilities in high-performance construction, and their interest in the project.
+We selected Jendoco Construction Corporation as our general contractor early in the design process on the basis of the quality and cost-effectiveness of their past projects, recommendations from clients, their capabilities in high-performance construction, and their interest in the project.

 What kind of approvals are needed?

-Richland Township will require approval of the project for compliance with the Eden Hall campus master plan and approval of its proposed land development plan.
-The Allegheny Valley Sewer Authority has to approve a request for water and sewer “taps”.
-The project will also have to obtain a building permit prior to construction.
+Richland Township will require approval of the project for compliance with the Eden Hall Campus Master Plan (zoning) and approval of its proposed land development plan.
+The Township has already granted approval for the Master Plan change.
+RCE has submitted its plans for the Land Development Permit.
+The Allegheny Valley Sewer Authority has to approve a request for water and sewer “taps” and Allegheny County for stormwater management.
+These applications have also been submitted.
+Before construction can start, the project will also have to obtain a building permit.